Autonomous Vehicles: The Future of Self-Driving Cars

 Addressing Congestion and Accessibility:

-The global push for self-driving tech is advancing with AI, ML, and sensor technologies, pushing industry leaders to bring autonomous cars into everyday life.
+The global push for self-driving tech is advancing with ML, sensor technologies, and AI in autonomous cars are pushing industry leaders to bring autonomous cars into everyday life.

 Key Features of Autonomous Vehicles